 This session will present information about a group called ArtBrain.
 In this session, the participants will try art-making activities like the ones people do in ArtBrain.
 Every time this group of self-advocates meet, they talk about leadership and teaching.
 They do this by making all different kinds of art, visiting art galleries and parks, welcoming guest speakers, and trying new things.
 Everyone keeps a sketchbook for their art and writes about themselves and their leadership.

-Presented by: Susan Powell - Art Brain

-Liz Etmanski - Art Brain Aaron Johannes - Art Brain

-12:00 PM Lunch

-1:00 PM Healthy Relationships and Romance Session

-Adults with cognitive disabilities are experiencing their own sexuality, but may not be getting information or acknowledgement about this experience.
+Presented by: Susan Powell - Art Brain Liz Etmanski - Art Brain Aaron Johannes - Art Brain 12:00 PM Lunch 1:00 PM Healthy Relationships and Romance Session Adults with cognitive disabilities are experiencing their own sexuality, but may not be getting information or acknowledgement about this experience.
 In this session, you will learn about having open communication about healthy relationships and improve your interpersonal skills, and increase the chances of positive romantic relationships for those who want them.

-Presented by: John Woods - Real Talk

-Kelsey Savage - Real Talk

-Day 3 - Continued from page 7

-2:00 PM Break

-3:00 PM Laughing Yoga

-This is a fun session where we'll bring in some movement to our day.
+Presented by: John Woods - Real Talk Kelsey Savage - Real Talk Day 3 (August 17) - Continued from page 7 2:00 PM Networking Break 3:00 PM Laughing Yoga This is a fun session where we'll bring in some movement to our day.
 Learn some great yoga poses while laughing!
-Presented by: Shelley Nessman - Planned Lifetime Advocacy Network (PLAN)

-4:00 PM Resilience and Self Care

-This interactive session will help you to learn ways to increase your knowledge about self- care.
+Presented by: Shelley Nessman - Planned Lifetime Advocacy Network (PLAN) James White - Empowering Self Advocates To Take Action (ESTTA) 4:00 PM Journaling and Self Care This interactive session will help you to learn ways to increase your knowledge about self-care.
 Learn practical strategies to use when you are feeling overwhelmed or stressed so you can keep doing the things that matter.

-Presented by: Kimberly Earl - Self Advocates of The Rockies Group Society (SAOR)

-Tami Pedersen - Speak Up Self-Advocacy Awareness Kamloops (SUSA)

-Erika Cedillo - Inclusion BC

-5:00 PM Free Time

-6:00 PM Dinner

-7:00 PM Games Night

-Day 4 - Hopes, Dreams, & Future Planning

-9:00 AM Interactive Planning Tools - PATHS/MAPS

-This interactive session will talk about the idea of person-centered planning.
+Presented by: Kimberly Earl - Self Advocates of The Rockies Group Society (SAOR) Tami Pedersen - Speak Up Self-Advocacy Awareness Kamloops (SUSA) Erika Cedillo - Inclusion BC 5:00 PM Free Time 6:00 PM Dinner 7:00 PM Games Night Day 4 (August 18)- Hopes, Dreams, & Future Planning 8:00 AM Breakfast and Certificates 9:00 AM Interactive Planning Tools - PATHS/MAPS This interactive session will talk about the idea of person-centered planning.
 What are your rights?
 How do you know what good person-centered planning looks like?
 What are the goals you want to achieve in life?

-Presented by: Shelley Nessman - Planned Lifetime Advocacy Network (PLAN)

-10:30 AM Networking Coffee Break

-10:45 AM Interactive Information Session

-This session will allow you to move around freely and explore and learn about some resources and information that we hope you will share with others in your own community.

-12:00 PM Lunch

-1:00 PM Self Advocates Across Canada

-Participants will hear about what self-advocates are doing in their communities across Canada.
+Presented by: Shelley Nessman - Planned Lifetime Advocacy Network (PLAN) 10:00 AM Break and Bring Luggage Down 10:30 AM Self Advocates Across Canada Participants will hear about what self-advocates are doing in their communities across Canada.
 There will be an chance to talk about what has been learned at the Institute over the last few days.

-Presented by: Jo-Anne Gauthier - BC People First (BCPF)

-Michael McLellan - Self Advocate Leadership Network (SALN)
+Presented by: Jo-Anne Gauthier - BC People First (BCPF) Michael McLellan - Self Advocate Leadership Network (SALN) 11:00 AM Lunch 12:30 PM Travel Home Presenters and Planning Committee

-2:30 PM Closing

-Presenters and Planning Committee